apallath/parallel_algos/README.md

 ## Requirements
 - Intel oneAPI (for Intel compilers, Intel MKL, and Intel MPI.)
-OR
-- An MPI implementation.
-- BLAS, PBLAS, LAPACK and ScaLAPACK implementations.

 ## Building from source
 Customize environment variables in `build.sh`.
 At present, this script is